A former fishing village in the southern Algarve, Albufeira is now a major tourist destination.

-Albufeira is popular with travellers of all kinds from youthful revellers to family holidaymakers.
+Albufeira is popular with travellers of all kinds, from youthful revellers to family holidaymakers.

-It’s worth noting that airport shuttles booked with accommodation usually stop at a selection of hotels.
+It is worth noting that airport shuttles booked with accommodation usually stop at a selection of hotels.

-Albufeira’s old town is the most interesting part of the city and offers a relaxed and charming atmosphere.
-Panning out from a delightful main square, the old town is filled with pretty cobbled streets lined with coffee shops, cafés, restaurants, clothes shops, leather goods shops, gift shops and street stalls.
+Albufeira’s Old Town is the most interesting part of the city, and offers a relaxed and charming atmosphere.
+Panning out from a delightful main square, the Old Town is filled with pretty cobbled streets lined with coffee shops, cafés, restaurants, clothes shops, leather goods shops, gift shops and street stalls.